wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

   * Leave all the details for the activity in their default state.
 Click Finish.
   * Android Studio may take a minute or two to set up and then open your project.
 On Windows, allow any requests for Internet access you are prompted for.
   * To test your app, hit the run button (looks like a green play button).
-  * You will be prompted to run on an emulator or on a specific device.  [more]
+  * If there are no errors, you will be prompted to run on a specific device or on an emulator.
+If your device is plugged in and drivers are loaded, it should show up in the list.

 **Where do I go from here?**